-What is IMT and Stamp Duty in Portugal?
+What is IMT in Portugal?

 What is IMT?

 • How is it calculated?
-It is based on the higher of the purchase price or the Property Tax Value (VPT).
-Rates are progressive and vary according to the type and intended use of the property.
+As a rule, it is based on the higher of the purchase price or the Property Tax Value (VPT).
+Rates may be progressive or fixed, depending on the type of acquisition.
+If you want to understand this better, see which value counts for IMT and Stamp Duty.

 What is Stamp Duty?